amitchettri/Ansible_Windows_Setup/Readme.md

 # How to configure a Windows Host for Ansible?
-steps to configure a “basic” authentication, use a Local/Administrator Accounts for authentication and successfully execute a simple “win_ping” Ansible Playbook.
+Steps to configure a “basic” authentication, use a Local/Administrator Accounts for authentication and successfully execute a simple “win_ping” Ansible Playbook.
 This initial configuration sometimes is a roadblock for some Windows users to start using Ansible.

 # Configure a Windows Host for Ansible
 * Windows 7, 8.1, 10, 11